grpc/proposal/A104-xds-ecds.md

 composite filter's parsing function.

-Note that in order to avoid potential circular dependencies or stack overflows, we will impose a maximum recursion depth of 8 when parsing HTTP filter configs.
+Note that in order to avoid potential circular dependencies or stack overflows, we will impose a maximum recursion depth of 8 when expanding ECDS dependencies.
+This will be done both on the client side (in the XdsDependencyManager) and on the server side.

 ### LDS Resource Validation Changes